ignacio-mrtz/ml-zoomcamp/zoomcamp_midterm_project/README.md

 - `newspaper_budget`: Investment in newspaper advertising.
 - `sales`: The target variable representing sales revenue.

-## Jupyter Notebook
+##   Notebook.ipynb

 The project's main analysis and development are documented in the `notebook.ipynb` Jupyter Notebook.
 This notebook contains the following sections:
 - Data cleaning
 - Exploratory Data Analysis (EDA)
 - Training various machine learning models using different algorithms

-## Model Training
+## Train.py

 The `train.py` script is used to train the machine learning model that produced the lowest Root Mean Squared Error (RMSE) on the validation dataset.
-The selected algorithm is XGBoost with parameter tuning.
-The trained model is saved in a binary file.
+The selected algorithm is XGBoost.
+The trained model is saved in a binary file called 'model_midterm_project.bin'

+## Predict.py

+The `predict.py` script uses the trained model to predict sales.
+We use Flask to create a web service.

-## Prediction
+## Predict_test.py

-The `predict.py` script uses the trained model to predict sales based on a dictionary specifying the budget for each advertising channel.
-Predictions can be called from the `predict_test.py` script.
+Predictions can be called from the `predict_test.py` script. we send a dictionary specifying the budget for each advertising channel and the response it prints are the estimated sales for the budget you specified.

+## Other files Included

+- `Pipfile` and `Pipfile.lock`: Define the Python dependencies for the project.
+- `Dockerfile`: Contains the configuration for building a Docker container for this project.

 ## Deployment

-This project is deployed on AWS Elastic Beanstalk, making it accessible as a web service.
+This project is deployed on AWS Elastic Beanstalk, accessible as a web service.
+The 'predict_test.py' script is already configured to send a POST request to the AWS URL where the web service is deployed.

-## Files Included

-- `Dockerfile`: Contains the configuration for building a Docker container for this project.
-- `Pipfile` and `Pipfile.lock`: Define the Python dependencies for the project.

 ## Usage